-Siverbo, K.; Eriksson, H.; Wijk, H. (2011) "The development and evaluation of an Innovation Engine for empowerment and change in healthcare".
-In proceedings of the 18th Int.
-EurOMA Conference, Cambridge.
+Siverbo, K.; Eriksson, H.; Wijk, H. (2013) "An Improvement Engine for empowered change in healthcare".
+International Journal of Productivity and Performance Management, vol. 62(2), pp. 156-167.

-Downloaded from: http://publications.lib.chalmers.se/publication/148542
+Downloaded from: http://publications.lib.chalmers.se/publication/192200

 Notice: Changes introduced as a result of publishing processes such as copy-editing and formatting may not be reflected in this document.
 For a definitive version of this work, please refer to the published source.
 Please note that access to the published version might require a subscription.